Sumiteru Taniguchi: Recovery

-Taniguchi's business card featured this photograph with the caption, "I want you to understand, if only a little, the horror of nuclear weapons."

-Come nightfall Taniguchi was carried to a hill to rest, where he was surrounded by confused and thirsty survivors.
+Come nightfall, Taniguchi was carried to a hill to rest, where he was surrounded by confused and thirsty survivors.
 The next morning everyone but Taniguchi was dead.
 During the next two days rescue teams passed by without noticing him, as he was too weak to muster a call for help.
 Taniguchi was finally rescued on 11 August and taken to a country clinic about 29 km (18 miles) away from Nagasaki.
 By mid-September he was moved to a primary school clinic in Nagasaki to receive the first course of medical treatment from a University Hospital team.
 The clinic was unsanitary and initial treatments proved inadequate as his wounds became infected and worsened.

-In November Taniguchi was transferred to Omura Navy Hospital, where he spent the next 21 months lying on his stomach due to the severe third degree burns on his back.
-During this time Taniguchi developed severe bedsores on his chest.
+In November, Taniguchi was transferred to Omura Navy Hospital, where he spent the next 21 months lying on his stomach due to the severe third degree burns on his back.
+During this time, Taniguchi developed severe bedsores on his chest.
 As he recalls, "holes opened between my ribs and the movement of my heart and other organs became visible through the skin."
 In October 1945, U.S. Marine photographer Joe O'Donnell snapped a picture of Taniguchi's back while recording the aftermath of the bombing in 50 Japanese cities; this photograph is now exhibited in museums as a graphic depiction of the injuries sustained by survivors of the bombings.
+Taniguchi's business card featured this photograph with the caption, "I want you to understand, if only a little, the horror of nuclear weapons."

 The color photograph(s) of Sumiteru Taniguchi's red back are from motion picture film taken by (attributed to) Lieutenant Herbert Sussan.
 Sergeant Joe O'Donnell took an earlier black and white photograph and this is included in his book, Japan 1945: A U.S. Marine's Photographs from Ground Zero.

 By May 1947, Taniguchi could finally sit up, and on 20 March 1949, he was discharged from the Omura hospital.
 He returned to work back at the post office in Nagasaki shortly upon discharge despite needing to receive medical treatment and doctors advising him that he would not be able to.
 His wounds were not treated properly until 1960, however, and continued to cause him great physical discomfort until his death.
 The improper burn healing and to some degree the delayed stochastic effects of radiation exposure during and after the bombings manifested in the growth of numerous burn keloid tumors.

 From 2007 until his death, Taniguchi had undergone ten surgeries to remove benign growths.
 Taniguchi also had multiple skin grafting surgeries on his back and left arm.